NexPlayer/Android-SDK/advanced.md

 |------------------|---------------------------|
 | strEngineLibName | The relevant engine library name as a string. |

-#### static native int initDRMManagerMulti (Object nexPlayerHandle,String strEngineLibName) *[static]*

-Internal use only.
-Please do not use.

-### SmoothStreamPlayReadyDRMManager Class Reference

-This class allows `NexPlayer`™ to support and handle Smooth Streaming PlayReady encrypted content.

-`NexPlayer`™ implements this when it receives any Smooth Streaming PlayReady content so that it may be decrypted if required.

-> **Deprecated** For internal use only.
-Please do not use.

 #### static native int initDRMManager (String strEngineLibName) *[static]*

 Initializes and registers the `SmoothStreamPlayReadyDRMManager`.